Epoxy Flooring in Somerville, NJ

 What about parking and access for your equipment?

 We plan staging before the job starts.
-In downtown Somerville or narrow side streets we coordinate with you on driveway access, meter parking, or alley staging.
+In the downtown area or on narrow side streets, we coordinate with you on driveway access, meter parking, or alley staging.
 Our grinders and dust-collection gear fit through a standard door opening.

 Do you work on restaurant and retail floors?